 "Subscriber" is defined by Section 16-244x of the General Statutes;

+“Subscriber Assignee” means an entity that has been assigned ownership of Subscriber Savings by a Subscriber pursuant to an On-bill Credit Assignment;

-"Subscription Summary Form" means a summary provided by the EDC to new Subscribers detailing the disclosures and other material terms and conditions of a SCEF tariff and program rules, as outlined in Appendix A;"Subscriber Organization" is defined by Section 16-244x of the General Statutes.
+"Subscriber Organization" is defined by Section 16-244x of the General Statutes.
 For the purposes of the Modified SCEF Program Requirements, the term Subscriber Organization refers to the Selected Bidder;

+"Subscriber Assigned Savings" means the value of the Subscriber Savings assigned from Subscriber to Subscriber Assignee pursuant to an On-bill Credit Assignment;

 "Subscriber Savings" means, on a monthly basis, the On-bill Credit applied to a Subscriber's EDC account; “Subscriber Savings Rate” means the cents/kWh rate used to calculate the On-bill Credit;

 "Subscription" is defined by Section 16-244x of the General Statutes;

+"Subscription Summary Form" means a summary provided by the EDC to new Subscribers detailing the disclosures and other material terms and conditions of a SCEF tariff and program rules, as outlined in Appendix A;

 "Tariff" means the tariff developed by Eversource Energy ("Eversource") or The United Illuminating Company ("UI") (together, "the EDCs"), whichever is applicable to the SCEF, consistent with this Program and approved by PURA.

 PROCUREMENT PROCESS